Scholarship & Tuition Assistance

 If chosen for any type of award, we will ask you to pay a $100 deposit to secure your child's space and commit to the program.
 If your child is awarded a full scholarship, you are ultimately only responsible for your child's canteen money.
 Canteen money is spending money for trips and incidentals like sunscreen and stamps.
 Your $100 deposit will be applied to your child’s canteen account prior to the first day of camp.
 Any money not spent will be refunded at the end of the session.
 If your child accepts the award, but fails to attend Appel Farm that summer, then the canteen deposit is non-refundable.
 If your family cannot afford the deposit, please get in touch with us so we can make an alternate arrangement.

 If you received a tuition-assistance award, the $100 deposit is applied toward your tuition balance.
-The remainder of the tuition is due by the first day of your child's camp session.
+The remainder of the tuition is due according the camp's tuition payment schedule.
 You will also be responsible for your child’s canteen money, which we recommend depositing $100 into their account for spending money on trips and for incidentals.

 Is transportation provided to and from camp?